 Octavia Hill: her life and legacy

 One of the three founders of the National Trust, Octavia Hill was a pioneering thinker and social reformer.
 She worked tirelessly to improve urban housing and to protect green spaces and the impact of her life and work is still being felt.
-Her belief in the importance of access to nature for human wellbeing and the need to stop the destruction of the natural landscape are all the more relevant today.
+Her belief in the importance of access to nature for human wellbeing and the need to stop the destruction of the natural landscape are even more relevant today.

-Both of her parents were also keen social reformers and followers of Robert Owen, a founder of utopian socialism.
-They opened the Wishbech Infant School as ‘a service to the wretched poor’ and encouraged its use as a ‘Hall for the People’ in the evenings, with lectures, dances and meetings of the Mental Improvement Society held there.
+Both of her parents were keen social reformers and followers of Robert Owen, a founder of utopian socialism.
+They opened the Wisbech Infant School as ‘a service to the wretched poor’ and encouraged its use as a ‘Hall for the People’ in the evenings, with lectures, dances and meetings of the Mental Improvement Society held there.

 A change of fortune

 Initially they lived in a comfortable townhouse, however all this changed when Octavia’s father was declared bankrupt after his investments failed.
 He fell into depression and subsequently abandoned his wife and children.